 Form MS Comprehensive Committee form filed.
-Courses 10 courses meeting the following requirements: up to a maximum of 16 units from undergraduate level senior elective courses; up to a maximum of 8 units from ECE 493, 596, independent study or any course taken with the S/U grade option; a minimum of 7 courses in ECE (for CE majors 7 courses may be in ECE and/or Computer Science) Excluding Engr.
-101, ECE 139 & 152A, and all other courses required for the BS in Electrical Engineering and Computer Engineering, and courses in Technology Management (TMP) and Media Arts & Technology (MAT). • 194R, 295, 594R, 595 courses cannot count Exam Comprehensive exam passed.
+Courses 10 courses meeting the following requirements: up to a maximum of 16 units from undergraduate level senior elective courses; up to a maximum of 8 units from ECE 493, 596, independent study or any course taken with the S/U grade option; a minimum of 7 courses in ECE (for CE majors 7 courses may be in ECE and/or Computer Science) • Excluding all upper-division courses required for the BS in Electrical Engineering and Computer Engineering (ECE 130A/B, 134, 139, 152A, 153A/B, 154A, CMPSC 130A, ENGR 101 and PSTAT 120A), and courses in Technology Management (TMP) and Media Arts & Technology (MAT). • 194R, 295, 594R, 595 courses cannot count Exam Comprehensive exam passed.
 An M.S. candidate with serious interest in the doctoral program may take the Ph.D.
 Screening Examination in lieu of the M.S.
 Comprehensive Examination.
 See Section A.3 for detailed comprehensive exam policy information.